Manual Machining

 Objectives

-• Describe principles of face milling.
+• Describe the principles of face milling.

-• Describe principles of end milling.
+• Describe the principles of end milling.

-• Describe principles of drilling.
+• Describe the principles of holemaking.

 • Explain how to determine the order of operations for milling a part.